 We conducted our audit in accordance with International Standards of Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditors' responsibilities for the audit of the consolidated and separate financial statements section of our report.
-We are independent of the group and company in accordance with the International Ethics Standards Board for Accountants, International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to the Audit of Consolidated and Separate Financial Statements in Eswatini and have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
+We are independent of the group and company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards (IESBA Code) together with the ethical requirements that are relevant to the audit of financial statements in Eswatini and have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.